LinkSake/metwo/README.md

 1. Right now we only list the RSS for the "archive", it's probably a good idea to have per term.

-2. Add favicon.
+2. Fix favicon.

-3. Change domain records and anything else to make this the actual webpage.

-4. I promise i had another important thing to add but i don't remember •ᴖ•.
+3. I promise i had another important thing to add but i don't remember •ᴖ•.